sujaypatilll/recurringdatepicker/README.md

-# Recurring Date Picker Component
+# Recurring Date Picker Component Project

 This project implements a reusable recurring date picker component in React.js, inspired by features found in applications like TickTick.
 It allows users to define various recurrence patterns and visualize the generated dates on a mini-calendar.